richiemaeomandam/reactNative_Frontend/README.md

 ---

 ## 🔗 STEP 3: CONNECT TO THE BACKEND
-Inside your React Native project, locate the file where the API URL is defined (usually `App.tsx` or `api.ts`).
+Inside your React Native project, locate the file where the API URL is defined index.tsx.

 Ensure the URL is set to: